holaphil/amazing-maple-e08ae/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: Hola!
-    content: >
+    content: >+
-      Thanks for stopping by my site, holaphil.com.
-Here you can view some of my work, current interests, writing, or get in touch.
+      Thanks for stopping by my personal website, holaphil.com.
+I spun this site up using Jamstack, an architecture designed to make the web faster, more secure, and easier to scale.
+If you're a closet nerd like me or just curious, you can learn more about Jamstack here.

-      Some very brief background for context:
+      I am a multi-disciplined product leader, founder, and creator with over 20 years experience building new products and brands across both startup and corporate environments.
+If you are here to check out my work, you'll find a subset of that work here.
+Alternatively you can view some of the startups I've either founded or helped build here.

     actions:
       - label: Learn More
         url: /contact